kyle-black/Movie-Lens/README.md

 ## Preface
 Our team of data scientists working at Movies Legit are always looking for new innovations to push the company forward.
 Our current recommender system Movie-Legit 1.0 has turned us into one of the leaders in the Movie Based Recommender Industry, but our competition is quickly catching up.
+Our vice president Skylar English gave us the task of trying to improve on his model.
 We want to update our recommender system so small start-ups like Netflix and Amazon don't bypass our trusted recommendations and make our service obsolete.

 ## Objectives